If you have questions or suspect difficulty adhering to any of these guidelines might prevent you from participating, please contact Kris McAbee.

 Sound and Lighting

 Be sure to bring only minimal, necessary properties.
 No liquids will be allowed on stage.
 Anything left behind by your company will be thrown out.
-You will be assigned a small area backstage for your company’s props.
+You will be assigned a small area in the wings for your company’s props.
 Stress to your students that they are to use only their own props.
 Students who disturb the props or belongings of other companies will not be allowed to perform.

 The Shakespeare Scene Festival is not a competition.
 However, there will be games and activities between performances for participation in which prizes will be awarded, time and supplies permitting.